 This year we’ll be sharing ideas with colleagues from across the sector on ways to engage with individuals online, the language we use to talk about our audiences, and the power of automation.
-At first glance these seem to be very different topics, but when we dig into the heart of the matter they all end up being variations on a theme: what is the nature of the relationship between arts organisations and their audiences and donors, and what do we want that relationship to be?
-This realisation, alongside further reflection on the new ACE 10 year plan - which is itself posing some major questions about the place of arts organisations in their communities - prompted me to share some thoughts on the sector’s relationships with audiences and donors.
+At first glance these seem to be very different topics, but when we dig into the heart of the matter they all end up being variations on a theme: what is the nature of the relationship between arts organizations and their audiences and donors, and what do we want that relationship to be?
+This realization prompted me to share some thoughts on the sector’s relationships with audiences and donors.

 Generally speaking, as a sector we are not inspiring our audiences to develop lasting relationships with us.
-In the Spektrix Insights Report 2019, my co-author Sarah Frost and I found that on average, organisations were retaining only 26% of customers over two years and that each year, 56% of customers were brand new to an organisation.
+In the Spektrix Insights Report 2019, my co-author Sarah Frost and I found that on average, organizations were retaining only 26% of customers over two years and that each year, 56% of customers were brand new to an organization.
 These statistics had not changed meaningfully since the 2017 Report.